thijs2823/Project_Recurrent-Neural-Network-RNN-trainer-on-SMILES/RRN.md

 ```

 ## 5. Model
 #### The model architecture consists of: Input → Embedding → LSTM → Dropout → LSTM → Dense with softmax activation.
 It predicts the next character at each timestep.
+The initial state is initialized to all zeroes.
 ```python
 model = models.Sequential([
     layers.Input(shape=(seq_len,)),